FullWrite Professional: Shipping

-After minor edits to change the copyright notices and packaging, the program finally shipped as version 1.1 on 27 April 1988, at a suggested retail price of $395.
+After minor edits to change the copyright notices from Ann-Arbor to Ashton-Tate and updating the packaging, the program finally shipped as version 1.1 on 27 April 1988, at a suggested retail price of $395.

 Reviews of FullWrite were generally positive, and it reviewed well on feature comparisons.
 They also generally noted a number of bugs and generally slow performance.
-One reviewer found that a fast typist could outtype the editor on even a reasonably fast machine like the SE/30.
+One reviewer found that a fast typist could out-type the editor on even a reasonably fast machine like the SE/30.
 Many reviews also found the interface confusing and difficult to learn, a problem that was not helped by the fact that the "Learning" manual was just a rearranged version of the reference manual.

 A more serious problem was that the program needed 1 MB of RAM to work at all, and 2 MB and a hard drive to work comfortably.
 This was at a time when most new Macs shipped with 1 MB and used floppies for storage, and when users were starting to take advantage of the multitasking features offered by System 6's MultiFinder, using up a portion of that RAM.
+Some reviews suggested "paring down" the operating system or purchasing more RAM.
 To make matters worse, Ashton-Tate downplayed the amount of memory required rather than admitting how much was really needed.
-This shortcoming limited the product's marketplace and frustrated users.

 Nevertheless, the product managed to gather a loyal, if small, following.
 For those users with machines capable of running it, it delivered on its promise of power with a Mac interface.
 It was perhaps the first program on the Mac that could be used to write large documents and books, something the excellent outliner helped with enormously.